Contact for Transfer your registration and title from out of state

-Proof of insurance through the RMV-1 application with insurance stamp and signature in section 41B
+Proof of Massachusetts insurance through the Registration and Title Application with insurance stamp and signature

-Proof of ownership through certificate of title or if lien exists, registration from previous state
+Proof of ownership through certificate of title or if a lien exists on the vehicle, your registration from previous state

 The following states issue a title even if a lien exists: NY, KY, MI, MN, MD, MO, OK, and MT

 Please note that registration fees vary by plate type.
-See the Schedule of fees for a list of RMV plate types and fees.
+Refer to the RMV's Schedule of Fees for a list of RMV plate types and fees.

-If there is a lien against the vehicle, you will be required to surrender your out-of-state registration rather than your out-of-state title.
-In this case, the RMV-1 must note the complete lienholder information and the out-of-state title number.
+- If there is a lien against the vehicle, you will be required to surrender your out-of-state registration rather than your out-of-state title.
+In this case, the application must note the complete lienholder information and the out-of-state title number.